Sangley: Politics

 Following the promulgation of the Cádiz Constitution of 1812, the Philippines was granted the status of a Spanish province, with representation in the Spanish Cortes.
 These subjects were granted Spanish citizenship, thus acquiring legal equality in the Philippines with Spanish-born Spaniards.
-Toward the end of Spanish rule in the 19th century, the mestizos de sangley identified as Filipinos, showing their identification with these islands.
+Toward the end of Spanish rule in the 19th century, the mestizos de sangley identified as Filipinos (a term which previously referred to Spanish creoles only), showing their identification with these islands.
+The dominance of the mestizos de sangley was a distinctive feature of the Philippines which categorically distinguished it from Spanish America, where the elites were non-Chinese mestizos.
+The Philippine mestizos became a class of wealthy quasi-feudal hacendados in the Philippine countryside, growing to become a "national oligarchy" under United States rule.

 Also identifying as the "true sons of Spain", the mestizos de sangley tended to side with the white Spanish colonists during the numerous indio revolts against Spanish rule.
 In the late 19th century, José Rizal, a fifth-generation mestizo de sangley, arose as an intellectual from the relatively wealthy, middle-class, Spanish-educated Filipinos known as Ilustrados.
 He was among those who called for reforms in the administration of the colony, integration as a province of Spain, and political representation for the Philippines in the Spanish Cortes.